Alternatives for VA disability firms

 If you searched for a Harvey alternative for VA practice, the real question is probably not whether your firm needs legal AI.
 The question is whether the tool understands the shape of a VA disability case before the attorney reviews it.

 Choose a broad platform when your firm wants one AI layer across many legal workflows.
-Choose Pete when the highest-value problem is getting VA case records into attorney-reviewable shape.
+Choose Pete when the highest-value problem is running VA records, admin work, connected-tool context, and attorney review from the case.

 Where Harvey fits